Development and Economic Policy

 Changing program

-- Regulations: In the regulations you will find everything you need to know about studying here.
+Regulations: You will find everything you need to know about your studies in the regulations.

 Regulations

-- Questions about your studies: You are already studying with us and have specific questions.
-Our Student Advisory Service or the Dean's Office team will be happy to help you.
+Questions on your program of studies: You are pursuing studies at our Faculty and have specific questions?
+Our academic advisors or the Dean's Office are ready to help you.